Museums and Cultural Centres

 The Gravina Fine Arts Museum occupies the 18th century Gravina Palace, which once belonged to the Count of Lumiares and housed the Provincial Archives.
 It exhibits works owned by the Provincial Council of Alicante, with collections comprising works of art created in Alicante from the Middle Ages to the early 20th century.

-The new Museo de la Ciudad de Alicante (Alicante City Museum, MUSA) in the fortress of Santa Bárbara, is spread out over five rooms.
+The Museo de la Ciudad de Alicante (Alicante City Museum, MUSA) in the castle of Santa Bárbara, is spread out over five rooms.
 The ensemble also includes an aljibe, a water tank from the Renaissance period, and a Video room, screening a video about the “Espacio del dolor” (Painful Space) (the dungeons).

 If you are interested in festivals and its history, this museum is one of the best exponents of Fogueres de Sant Joan.
 A festival wich has been officially declared to be of International Tourist Interest.
 Free admission